cloudquery/docs/docs/developers/tutorials/creating-new-provider.md

 The key things here are the table definition and the `fetchRepositories` function.

 Each table defines list of columns and their type.
-CloudQuery SDK by default reads the value from the corresponding [Repository](https://pkg.go.dev/github.com/google/go-github/v41/github#Repository) struct by turning CamelCase fields into snake_case.
+CloudQuery SDK by default reads the value from the corresponding [Repository](https://pkg.go.dev/github.com/google/go-github/v41/github#Repository) `struct` by turning CamelCase fields into `snake_case`.
 If a custom transformation is needed, you can use `schema.PathResolver`.

 The third piece of this Tutorial is at [cloudquery/cq-provider-github/tree/tutorial-step-3](https://github.com/cloudquery/cq-provider-github/tree/tutorial-step-3).

 To run this in debug mode while you develop, checkout [debugging a provider](https://docs.cloudquery.io/docs/developers/debugging)

 Congratulations!
 This is it, you have your first custom provider!